netxms/netxms-doc/admin/agent-management.rst

 have different access level.
 It is preferred to use MasterServers.
 There are 3 levels of access for an agent:

-   1. MasterServers - full access
+   1. MasterServers - full access.
    2. ControlServers - can read data and execute predefined actions, but cannot change config nor install policies.
-   3. Servers - read only access
+   3. Servers - read only access.
+(Is default for tunneled agent connection if other server level is not defined)

-In case if server IP is not listed in one of this parameters agent will not enable connection with it.
+In case if server IP is not listed in one of this parameters agent will not enable connection with server in server to agent connection or will set access level to :guilabel:`Servers` if tunnel connection is used.

 Shared secret
 -------------